hapax/hapax.github.io/assets/chuzenji.md

 </figure>

 I continue taking in the spectacle of ruin.
-But what is ruin anyway?
+But I begin to wonder: what *is* ruin?
 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
 That would make ruin an aesthetic phenomenon, akin to beauty.